ae-dschorsaanjo/picilang/picilang.md

 another example would be:

-_The time of finishing the this sentence is 15:11.
+_The time of finishing this sentence is 15:11.
 Date's the same._
 tajmi pi pini pi lisa na sa pana lola ko nana pili. tinilo tati sa.

 Fractions of times look like this: